intel/linux-sgx-pcl/README.md

 OpenSSL1.1.0g
 -------------

+**Notice:** Starting Intel(R) SGX PSW and SDK branch 2.1.3 the Intel(R) SGX PCL is integrated into the SDK.
+This prerequesite is relevant when Intel(R) SGX PCL is used as a add-on to older branches of the Intel(R) SGX PSW and SDK.

 The build time encryption tool does not use the default OpenSSL version.
 It uses a newer version (1.1.0g), which must be downloaded and built.

 Download OpenSSL1.1.0g from: https://www.openssl.org/source/